 Wine pairing from £27

 Fishers the original restaurant is in Leith, but their sister restaurant Fishers in the City is in town in Thistle street.
 It is well known for it”s great Scottish seafood selection but also has a nice choice of Scotttish steaks as well.
 Offers a lovely relaxed atmosphere, very popular with locals and visitors alike, so best to book to avoid dissappointment.
 They do a fantastic cream chowder and my personal favourite Sheltand Mussels, both available as a starter or main course.

 Fishers Fish Soup, salmon & smoked haddock, cream chowder Small £5.25/ Large £8.75

 with a choice of sauces White wine, cream & garlic- or -Lemongrass broth

 The Outsider on George IV Bridge has great views from the windows to the back of the Restaurant over the Greyfriars Kirk and Edinburgh Castle.
 The lunch time menu is great value and well worth a visit if in the area.
 Just a couple minutes walk from St Giles Cathedral and the National Museum of Scotland.
 Many of main course half price compared to their dinner menu.
 Slightly smaller portions but very filling, Mussels from £7.20, menu changes daily but can be viewed on their web site.

 David Bann’s vegetarian restaurant, in St Mary Street is a great place for dinner.
 I myself do like my meat and fish but very much enjoyed my time dining here.
 The main courses were good but found the starters and dessert fantastic.
 If vegan and vegetarian is your preferred option then most restaurants in Edinburgh do have choices on their menu.
-But for a larger choice then Hendersons in Hanover st is a good place for lunch but if you are looking for a nice intimate meal to round off a day sightseeing then David Bann is the place.
+But if you are looking for a nice intimate meal to round off a day sightseeing then David Bann is the place.